Daily life

 In Korea, you do not search Google, you do not text WhatsApp, and you do not hail a cab from Uber.
 You search Naver (네이버), you text on KakaoTalk (카카오톡), and you call a taxi through Kakao T (카카오 T).

 This is not a quirk.
-It is the result of two Korean companies building their own ecosystems before global platforms arrived, and locking in the entire country in the process.
-As a foreign resident, you will encounter Naver and Kakao every single day: when you message your landlord, look up directions, pay at a convenience store, get your bank OTP, or track a delivery.
+It is the result of two Korean companies building their own ecosystems before global platforms arrived and locking in the entire country in the process.
+As a foreign resident, you will encounter Naver and Kakao every single day: when you message your landlord, look up directions, pay at a convenience store, get a bank alert, or track a delivery.
 Understanding what these two companies are and what they each own makes Korea's digital life legible almost immediately.

-This guide is a decoder.
-It explains what each company built, why each dominates its particular corner, where they compete, and what you need to set up on day one.
+This guide explains what each company built, why each dominates its particular corner, where they compete, and what you need to set up on day one.

 The two companies, briefly

 Naver was founded in June 1999 by former Samsung employees.
 It launched a comprehensive portal-style search engine in 2000 and became the default starting point for Korean internet.
-Today it is a publicly listed company on the Korea Exchange (KRX: 035420) with annual revenue of approximately $8.32 billion USD (trailing twelve months to September 2025) and a market capitalization of roughly 33.1 trillion KRW.
+Today it is a publicly listed company on the Korea Exchange (KRX: 035420) with annual revenue of approximately $8.32 billion USD (trailing twelve months to September 2025) and a market capitalization of roughly ₩33.1 trillion.

-Kakao traces its origins to IWILAB Co., Ltd., founded in 2006 by Kim Beom-su, formerly of NHN (the company that merged Naver with Hangame gaming portal).
+Kakao traces its origins to IWILAB Co., Ltd., founded in 2006 by Kim Beom-su, who had co-founded Hangame and served as a senior executive at NHN, the company formed by the 2001 merger of Naver and Hangame.
 KakaoTalk launched on March 18, 2010, as a free mobile messaging app and surpassed 10 million users within a year.
 In 2014, Kakao merged with Daum Communications, Korea's original web portal founded in 1995, absorbing Daum Search, Daum Mail, and Melon music streaming.
-Kakao is also listed on the Korea Exchange (KRX: 035720), with 2025 annual revenue of approximately 8.1 trillion KRW ($6.09 billion USD).
+Kakao is also listed on the Korea Exchange (KRX: 035720), with 2025 annual revenue of approximately ₩8.1 trillion ($6.09 billion USD).

 Each company's dominance came from a different kind of lock-in.